QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: On-sky calibration

 We apply the $-0.21\%\,{\rm year}^{-1}$ secular decrease value from \cite{weiland2011}, using $t_0=2016.3$\,year as the reference time for the model and $t=2021.9$\,year for the observation\footnote{This translates into a decrease of the flux density by a factor $\exp\left[{\frac{-0.21}{100}\,(2021.9-2016.3)}\right]=0.9883$.}.
 The expected flux is therefore $S_{31\,{\rm GHz}}=323.23\,$Jy.
 We convert this into temperature as\footnote{We consider only the nominal frequencies of TFGI, 31 and 41\,GHz.
 Color corrections have been simulated assuming a top-hat band and are found to be negligible ($<$1\%), so they are not applied.}:

 where $\Omega_b$ is the solid angle subtended by the model beam, $\Omega_b= 4.77\times10^{-5}~\mathrm{sr}$.
 The expected temperature at 31\,GHz is then 230\,mK.
-We obtain the responsivity by dividing the amplitude calculated through BF photometry on the intensity map, $I$, by the calculated temperature.
-We report the responsivities derived from Tau A in Tables~\ref{tab:TauA_211130} (for the single raster scan described in the previous section).
+We obtain the responsivity by dividing the amplitude calculated through BF photometry on the intensity map, $I_{\rm BF}$, by the calculated temperature.
+We report the responsivities derived from Tau A in Table~\ref{tab:TauA_211130} (for the single raster scan described in the previous section).
 We also calculated the responsivity values for the coadded monthly maps (from \citealp{tfgi_commissioning}) from November 2021, December 2021, and January 2022.
-In this way, we have a sky-sky comparison between the responsivities calculated from Tau A and the Moon, as we will discuss in Sect.~\ref{sec:comparison_responsivity}.
-We report the responsivities derived from Tau A in Tables~\ref{tab:TauA_211130} (for the single raster scan described in the previous section) and ~\ref{tab:all_tauA_monthly_gains} (for the monthly coadded maps).
+We report the responsivities derived from Tau A in Tables~\ref{tab:TauA_211130} (for the single raster scan described in the previous section) and \ref{tab:all_tauA_monthly_gains} (for the monthly coadded maps).
+We also compute the responsivity from Moon observations in the following Section; we present this sky-sky check of the responsivity in Sect.~\ref{sec:comparison_responsivity}.